corytu/curriculum-vitae/README.md

 1. Medical Technologist License (Sep 2013)

-# R-related Side Projects
+# Side Projects

 *	[Currency Dashboard](https://corytu.shinyapps.io/currency-dashboard/) (Jul 2017)
-	* Parse from [Bank of Taiwan](http://www.bot.com.tw/Pages/default.aspx) and present
+	* Parsed from [Bank of Taiwan](http://www.bot.com.tw/Pages/default.aspx) and presented
 		1. the latest currency information, and
 		2. the latest interest information with interactive plots and tables
-	* Compare the exchanges prices between that of today and that of last week
+	* Compared the exchanges prices between that of today and that of last week
-	* Calculate the return of investment if additional information provided
+	* Calculated the return of investment if additional information provided
 *	[Old Population Proportions in Districts in Taiwan](https://corytu.shinyapps.io/old-population-proportions/) (Mar 2017)
-	* Illustrate the percentages of old population in every district in Taiwan
+	* Illustrated the percentages of old population in every district in Taiwan
-	* Widely referred in local health authorities, helping the promotion of primary health and creating an elder-friendly society.
+	* Widely referred in local health authorities, helping the promotion of primary health and creating an elder-friendly society
-	* Last updated in February, 2018.
+	* Last updated in February, 2018
 *	[Relationships between Visitor Numbers and Taiwan Economics](https://corytu.github.io/r-language-presentations/docs/Relationships_between_Visitor_Numbers_and_Taiwan_Economics.html) (Mar 2017)
-	* Demonstrate the animated relationships between visitor numbers and multiple Taiwan economics indexes including visitor expenditure and GDP from 2001 to 2016.
+	* Demonstrated the animated relationships between visitor numbers and multiple Taiwan economics indexes including visitor expenditure and GDP from 2001 to 2016.
 (Flash Player required)
 *	[Taiwan National Parks](https://corytu.github.io/r-language-presentations/docs/Taiwan_National_Parks.html) (Feb 2017)
-	* Show all nine national parks in Taiwan
+	* Showed all nine national parks in Taiwan
-	* The hyperlinks to each national park are provided once users click the markers
+	* Provided hyperlinks to each national park once users click the markers

 # Voluntary Services